 Now, if we add products to the cart and head to the checkout page, we’ll see the tax rates below the subtotal and shipping charges.

 The total value of the product becomes a total of subtotal, shipping and taxes.
-This is the value that a shopper has to pay for a successful purchase.
+This is the amount a shopper must pay for a successful purchase.

-It helps maintain transparency as to the amount you collect taxes per tax laws and regulations.
+It helps maintain transparency regarding the amount of taxes you collect under tax laws and regulations.

-Please note that we have used a custom store checkout page to replace the default WooCommerce checkout with the plugin - FunnelKit Funnel Builder.
+Please note that we have used a custom store checkout page to replace the default WooCommerce checkout using the FunnelKit Funnel Builder plugin.

 It helps you design beautiful sales funnels that increase sales and conversions in your WooCommerce store.